 Puff Pastry Sheets (I'm using the frozen stuff for this recipe)

 Too basic?
 I know, but since I already know how to make it, I don't need more than that.
-But if you like, I'll share the step by step.
+But if you like, I'll share the step by step and the actual recipe follows at the end.

 Now for the fun part, the tarts.
 I outsmarted myself this time.
 I thought, ooh, I can make teeny little bites using the pastry and baking them in my mini tart pans.
 Well, let me just show you what happened.